werlang/docker-nginx-auto-ssl/README.md

 # About this fork
 This repo was forked from [valian/docker-nginx-auto-ssl](https://github.com/valian/docker-nginx-auto-ssl).
-I have made the following changes:
+I have made the following enhancements:

-- Changed the entrypoint.sh to entrypoint.py, a python that does exactly the same thing as the original entrypoint.sh.
-The reason for this is that I am more comfortable with python than bash, and if I need to make changes to the entrypoint, I would rather do it in python.
+- **Entry Point Change:** The original `entrypoint.sh` has been replaced with `entrypoint.py`, a Python script that performs the same functionality.
+This change was made because I am more comfortable using Python for modifications and enhancements.
+- **Multiline Environment Variable Support:** The `SITES` environment variable can now be specified as a multiline string, which is particularly useful for managing multiple sites to proxy.
+Please see the format in the example below.
-- I wanted to rebuild the docker image for both x86 and arm architectures.
-The original image was built for x86 only.
-Check it on [Docker Hub](https://hub.docker.com/r/pswerlang/nginx-auto-ssl).
+- **Multi-Architecture Support:** The Docker image has been rebuilt to support both x86 and ARM architectures.
+The updated image can be found on [Docker Hub](https://hub.docker.com/r/pswerlang/nginx-auto-ssl).

 # docker-nginx-auto-ssl
 *The simpliest solution to add SSL cert to your site*